MaverickDe/JSmodule/README.md

 This is an open source project , hence the code can be reviewed , changed or modified.

-You can and a pull request to contribute to this project .if the change you tried to implement  is significant, it will be implemented
+You can and a pull request to contribute to this project . if the change you tried to implement  is significant, it will be implemented

 ```